Although it is raining today, just a few days ago this was the view from my backyard porch swing in Denver Colorado.

 (Becky, the Mama.)

-*Update: This is our MOST popular recipe on this site!
+This Grilled Turkey Loin Recipe is our MOST popular recipe on this site!
 Thanks so much for making it so!
 Be sure to also check out a new and awesome recipe for juicy, marinated grilled Pineapple Teriyaki flank steak.
-Also melt-in-your-mouth delicious.)
+Also melt-in-your-mouth delicious.

 “What is Sue making for dinner?”
 I asked Greg on the way to our friend’s home for a patio supper.